Thailand - Sangkhlaburi

 She suggested a place called the Samprasob Resort and it was a nice place, set high up overlooking the lake.
 I think that the high season room rate is about Bt1,300 but I was told Bt800 and then given a Bt100 discount without any prompting.

-Incidentally, in Sangkhlaburi it is hardly a bus station.
+Incidentally, in Sangkhlaburi the bus station is hardly a bus station.
 The buses arrive and depart at a small office with a desk outside.
 A young lad sells tickets and the bus times are posted outside.
 There would only appear to be two destinations.
 You can either go one way to Kanchanaburi or the other way to Three Pagodas Pass.

 There is an area with several guest houses, some of which also overlook the lake and they look like nice places.
 Some have small bakeries attached while others offer vegetarian food using home grown organic produce.